Active Learning for Crowd-Sourced Databases: Optimizing for the Crowd

 \subsection{When To Stop Asking}

-Users may have a fixed budget, or may want to learn a model that achieves a specific error level on one or more fidelity metrics (e.g., accuracy or F1-measure).
-Given a fixed budget, it is straightforward to continue to ask questions until the budget is exhausted.

-To achieve a specific error level, we need a way to estimate the current error of the learned model.
-The most straightforward way to do this is to learn a model based on the data collected so far, and measure its ability to accurately classify the gold data according to the desired metric.
-We can then continue to ask questions until a specific error level on gold data is achieved (or until the rate of improvement of error rates levels off.)
+As mentioned in Section~\ref{sec:regimes}, users may either provide a fixed budget $B$ or a minimum quality requirement $Q$ (e.g., F1-measure).
+Given a fixed budget, we can ask questions until the budget is exhausted.
+However, to achieve a quality level $Q$, we must estimate the current error of the trained classifier.
+The easiest way to do this is to measure the trained classifier's ability to accurately classify the gold data according to the desired quality metric.
+We can then continue to ask questions until a specific accuracy on the gold data is achieved (or until the rate of improvement of accuracy levels off).

-In the absence of (sufficient) gold data, we adopt the standard method of {\it $k$-fold cross validation}, where we randomly partition the crowd-labeled data into test and training data, and measure the ability of a model learned on training data to predict test values.
-We repeat this procedure $k$ times and average the error estimates to get an overall assessment of the model's quality.
-This method, according to our experiments, provides more reliable estimates of the model's current quality than estimating the training error on a small amount of gold data.
-We report on the performance of this idea in Section~\ref{s:pba-expts}.
+In the absence of (sufficient) gold data, we adopt the standard {\it $k$-fold cross validation} technique, randomly partitioning the crowd-labeled data into test and training sets, and measuring the ability of a model learned on training data to predict test values.
+We repeat this procedure $k$ times and take the average as an overall assessment of the model's quality.
+Section~\ref{s:pba-expts} shows that this method provides more reliable estimates of the model's current quality than relying on a small amount of gold data.